Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 4. Transition from cold to warm

 Here is a wonderful natural way to induce sleep.
 For some reason, transitioning from a cold to a warmer temperature is sleep-inducing.
 Remove some covers until you begin to feel cold for about 5 or 10 minutes, then put the covers back on.
 Most people don't think of this neat trick, but it really works!
 If you find yourself getting too warm again, repeat.

 5. Put on a slow boring "thought track"

 Lying awake as in tip 1 won’t help if your brain is still going at 100 miles per hour, even if you've mentally discarded problems and concerns as in tip 2.
 So your next step for how to get rid of insomnia is to put on a "thought track" that is really slow and boring.
 It will help make sleep seem an even more attractive option to your rebellious subconscious to get away from your boring thought track.

-A good thought track is one that doesn’t require much imagination or ‘upkeep’.
+A good thought track is one that doesn’t require much imagination or upkeep.
 Mine is the following scene: swimming underwater very slowly in greenish murky water with occasional dapples of light.
 There is a bridge up ahead over the water, and I swim underwater toward it very slowly and steadily.
 I eventually will swim under the bridge.
 This scenario is so effective that I have never once stayed awake long enough to get to the bridge!
 It's a great insomnia treatment.